 There exists a legal and common definition of what is meant by attended death in the state of California.
 The common definition of attended death simply means that a person does not die alone.
 He or she dies with someone at his or her side.

-The legal definition of attended death means that a person passes on in a situation or setting in which a death certificate can be signed without the need for additional forensics investigation, like an autopsy.
+The legal definition of attended death means that a person passes on in a situation or setting in which a death certificate can be signed without the need for an additional forensics investigation, like an autopsy.
 Examples of situations or settings in which a death legally is considered attended include:

 - Long-term care facility